mikbalyilmaz/ADF_Unit_Root/README.txt

 ## Conclusion

-In this portfolio project, we aimed to illustrate core time series methodologies by applying stationarity tests and examining integration orders across key economic indicators in Turkey.
+In this portfolio project, we aimed to illustrate core time series methodologies by applying stationarity tests and examining integration orders across key economic indicators in Türkiye.
 Through this analysis, we have demonstrated how different variables require tailored differencing techniques to achieve stationarity, a crucial step in effective time series modeling.
 The insights derived here not only underscore the importance of testing for stationarity but also highlight the need for flexible approaches that account for structural breaks and other complexities in economic data.

-These findings lay a foundation for more advanced econometric modeling, providing a robust basis for forecasting and policy analysis within Turkey's dynamic economic landscape.
+These findings lay a foundation for more advanced econometric modeling, providing a robust basis for forecasting and policy analysis within Türkiye's dynamic economic landscape.
 Thank you for reading this project—I hope it provides valuable insights and lays the groundwork for further exploration in macroeconomic time series analysis.

 ## Contact Information